 f.
-Restricted cash and restricted deposits
+Restricted cash and cash equivalents and restricted deposits

-Restricted cash consists of cash held in restricted accounts, classified as current or long term based on the expected timing of the disbursement.
-Restricted deposits consist of deposits held in restricted deposits bank accounts including deposits held as collateral for guarantees to third parties and other, classified as current or long term based on the expected timing of the disbursement g.
+Restricted cash and cash equivalents consists of cash and cash equivalents held in restricted accounts, classified as current or long term based on the expected timing of the disbursement.
+Restricted deposits consist of deposits held in restricted deposit bank accounts including deposits held as collateral for guarantees to third parties and others, classified as current or long term based on the expected timing of the disbursement.

+g.
 Treasury Shares

-Treasury shares represents ordinary shares repurchased by the Company that are no longer outstanding and are held by the Company.
+Treasury shares represent ordinary shares repurchased by the Company that are no longer outstanding and are held by the Company.
 Treasury shares are accounted for under the cost method.
 Under this method, repurchases of ordinary shares are recorded as treasury shares at historical purchase prices.
-At retirement, the ordinary shares account is charged only for the aggregate par value of the shares.
 The treasury shares have no rights.